Sentinel: Decoding Context Utilization via Attention Probing for Efficient LLM Context Compression: Conclusion

 \section{Conclusion}

-We present \textbf{Sentinel}, a lightweight context compression framework that decodes how LLMs utilize context when answering a query.
-By probing native attention behaviors of a frozen proxy model, Sentinel enables effective sentence-level compression without training a dedicated compressor or relying on full autoregressive generation.
-Empirically, Sentinel achieves up to 5$\times$ compression on LongBench while matching or improving QA performance compared to strong 7B-scale baselines, using only a 0.5B proxy.
-These results suggest that model-internal utilization signals provide a principled and efficient foundation for query-aware context compression.
+We present \textbf{Sentinel}, a context compression framework that reformulates query-aware compression as a contextual utilization decoding problem.
+By probing attention dynamics in frozen LLMs, Sentinel decodes how models internally utilize retrieved context instead of relying on heuristic importance metrics or raw attention magnitudes.
+Sentinel achieves up to 5$\times$ compression on LongBench while matching or improving QA performance using only compact proxy models, suggesting that model-internal contextual utilization signals provide an effective foundation for efficient context compression.